 The scientists suggested to be invited to IGB research colloquia financed by central IGB funds will be screened by the IGB management.
 Next to excellence of the research done and the uniqueness of the speaker's expertise or approach, also the potential as a role model will be considered in the final selection.
 The latter criterion will stimulate female scientists of different career stages being invited.
-In

-2019 only 29% of the invited external colloquium speakers were female.
+In 2019, the last pre-CoViD year with weekly in person colloquia, only 29% of the invited external colloquium speakers were female.
 While this reflects the lower proportion of females in science, it underperforms in terms of offering female role models.
-Thus IGB aims to increase the proportion of female colloquium speakers.
+Thus, IGB aims to attract more female colloquium speakers.

-3.3 Gender awareness day
+3.3 Gender awareness events